func25/slicesol/README.md

 ```

 ## BFS, DFS
 This lib also supports Breadth first search (BFS) and Depth first search (DFS) for 2D matrix, let see:

-This example will show all areas that have the same value:
+This example will show the largest area which has elements that have the same value
 ```go
 // 1. let's create a sample board and initial variables: b := [][]int{